 Medicare Advantage plans (sometimes called Medicare Part C) are offered by private insurance companies as an alternative to traditional Medicare.
-They offer the same services and coverage as traditional Medicare but may have slightly different (usually lower) costs and out-of-pocket expenses.
-Depending upon the plan, there may or may not be an additional premium to be paid.
-Access may also be more restricted i.e. you may not be able to see all providers under a Medicare Advantage plan that you can under Medicare.
+Their insurance benefits cover the same services as traditional Medicare Part A and B, but some plans also offer prescription drug coverage (Part D).
+Medicare Advantage plans may have slightly different (usually lower) costs and out-of-pocket expenses; some plans charge an additional premium.
+Access is often more restricted because these are HMO or PPO plans, i.e., you may not be able to see all providers under a Medicare Advantage plan that you can under Medicare.
 First-time enrollees are automatically enrolled in traditional Medicare but may choose to switch to a Medicare Advantage plan at the time of enrollment or annually after that.
-As of 2013, roughly 1 in 4 seniors is enrolled in a Medicare Advantage plan.

 Contents: Medicare vs Medicare Advantage

-Medicare members pay standards rates for services, regardless of where they live.
-While Medicare Part A (hospitalization coverage) is usually covered for free, Part B (outpatient medical) costs $104.90 per month, or more if the individual’s annual income is more than $82,000.
+Medicare members pay standard rates for services, regardless of where they live.
+While Medicare Part A (hospital insurance) is usually covered for free by the government, Part B (outpatient medical coverage) costs $104.90 per month — or more if the individual’s annual income is greater than $82,000.
 Benefits kick in after a deductible of $140 per year.
-In addition to the premium and deductible, there is a coinsurance of 20% i.e. members must pay 20% of medical costs for all services covered by Parts A and B, such as hospital and doctor visits.
+In addition to the premium and deductible, there is coinsurance of 20%, i.e., members must pay 20% of medical costs for all services covered by Parts A and B, such as extended hospital stays.
 Home health care services and hospice care are covered for free.
-Part D, which covers prescription costs, varies in cost from plan to plan, but according to the federal government, the average cost in 2012 is $38 per month.
+Part D, which covers prescription costs and is bought through a private insurer, varies in cost from plan to plan, but according to the federal government, the average cost in 2014 is just under $33 per month.

-Medicare Advantage members usually pay a monthly premium, along with the costs associated with traditional Medicare.
-This can be less than the cost of traditional Medicare plus Part D plus Medigap, but varies from plan-to-plan.
-Medicare Advantage Plans have set co-payments with doctors, which are known in advance, making it easier to budget for doctor visits.
-However, they may have higher copayments for expensive elements such as hospitalization and chemotherapy.
+Along with the costs associated with traditional Medicare, Medicare Advantage members usually pay a monthly premium for prescription drug coverage.
+As of 2014, premiums tend to range from $30-$65.
+This can be less than the cost of traditional Medicare, plus a Part D plan, plus Medigap coverage, but costs vary from plan to plan.
+Medicare Advantage plans have set copays with doctors but may have higher copayments for expensive care, such as hospitalization or chemotherapy.

 Under Medicare Advantage, tests and procedures must also be deemed necessary by the private insurance company, rather than simply the physician, or else the expenses must be paid out of pocket.
-Just as monthly premiums vary between Medicare Advantage plans, the deductibles requires and out-of-pocket costs also vary, so be sure to check each individual plan, and see exactly which drugs and procedures it covers and how much they will cost you out-of-pocket.
-However, they cannot charge more than original Medicare for services such as chemotherapy, dialysis and nursing facility care.
+Just as monthly premiums vary between Medicare Advantage plans, the deductibles and out-of-pocket costs also vary, so subscribers should be sure to check each individual plan and see exactly which drugs and procedures it covers and how much it will cost.
+However, it should be noted that Medicare Advantage cannot charge more than Original Medicare for services such as chemotherapy, dialysis, and nursing facility care.

 edit Pros and Cons